mergeability/mergeable-readthedoc-dev/docs/configuration.rst

 Mergeable configuration consists of an array of rule sets where each rule set needs to have the following properties:

+term (when)
-:term: when - specify webhook event(s) in which to process the rule set
+    specify webhook event(s) in which to process the rule set term (validate)
-:term: validate - specify a series of validator to be checked
+    specify a series of validator to be checked term (pass)
-:term: pass - specify a series of action to execute if the validation suite returned a `pass`
+    specify a series of action to execute if the validation suite returned a `pass` term (fail)
-:term: fail - specify a series of action to execute if the validation suite returned a `fail`
+    specify a series of action to execute if the validation suite returned a `fail` term (error)
-:term: error - specify a series of action to execute if the validation suite returned a `error`
+    specify a series of action to execute if the validation suite returned a `error`

 ```
     - when: pull_request.*